Back to Blog

 Identify High-Cost Targets

-Which tools have the highest per-seat rates AND lowest feature utilization?
-These are your first build targets.
+Which tools have the highest per-seat rates AND the lowest feature utilization relative to their cost?
+These are your prime candidates for initial build targets.

 3